chmullens/chmullens/README.md

 - Hi, I’m @chmullens, Chris Mullens
 - I’m interested in data!
-Analysis, statistics, visualization
+Analysis, statistics, visualization, you name it.
 - I’m currently focusing on Python, SQL and applying machine learning techniques.
 - At some point, I'm going to get a multidimensional Kalman filter set up for a pet project I've been working on with Steam community market data.
 It's been